The sixth Painleve transcendent and uniformization of algebraic curves: Remarks on Abelian integrals and equations on tori

-(these and subsequent computation details will be presented elsewhere).
-Specify what does this mean.
-Both the holomorphic integrals $\boldsymbol{u}^\pm=\boldsymbol{u}(\tau)$ defined by the equations above are the globally single-valued analytic functions on $\mathbb{H}^+$ because equation \eqref{pzk} is obviously none other than an equivalent of the Riemann surface defined by hyperelliptic form \eqref{W2ab}.
+(computation details will be presented elsewhere).
+Let us specify what does this mean.
+Both the holomorphic integrals $\bo{u}^\pm=\bo{u}(\tau)$ defined by the equations above (Fuchsian equations on a torus) are the globally single-valued analytic functions on $\Hp$ because equation \eqref{pzk} is obviously none other than an equivalent of the Riemann surface defined by hyperelliptic form \eqref{W2ab}.